McCall's karate started in 1972 with learning Shotokan Karate &

 nunchaku, sai, kama, and katana sword.
 Many of these weapons are

 kickboxing, and Muay Thai boxing) come from many world champions.
 These sport karate sparring techniques are used in

 reactionary drills and sparring, to condition students for sport

-is not just a fighting system of self-defense, physical fitness,
+is not just a fighting system of self-defense (live time drills), physical fitness,

 and competition.
 It is a true art, which stresses